binks-cli/binks/README.md

 **A cross-platform, Go-powered re-imagining of Codename Goose & Codex CLI**

 > **Project status – Pre-alpha.**\
-> We are currently implementing **Stage 1 (command execution)** of the publicly-shared [implementation plan](docs/IMPLEMENTATION_PLAN.md).
-Expect breaking changes until we hit v0.1.0.
+> We are currently implementing the base architecture.
+Expect breaking changes.

 Binks CLI lets you work inside a richer, single‑screen terminal UI that wraps **your existing shell** (bash, zsh, fish) across Linux, macOS, and Windows.\
-It starts life as a **fast, self-contained shell wrapper** and will grow into a fully-featured AI agent with Model-Context-Protocol (MCP) extensions once OpenAI/Anthropic access is approved.
+It starts life as a **fast, self-contained shell wrapper** and will grow into a fully-featured AI agent with Model-Context-Protocol (MCP) extensions.

 ---